annabrit/react-native-uploadcare/README.md

 A successful request return should look like `{file: <uuid>}`

-Final notes:
+###### Final notes:

-If you're testing the endpoint with Insomnia, choose Multipart Form so you can select file for value type for your file field.
-You can also paste the example cURL request from the UploadCare docs into the field just right of the drop down menu for request type, and it will format it for you.
+If you're testing the endpoint with **Insomnia**, choose Multipart Form so you can select file for value type for your file field.You can also paste the example cURL request from the UploadCare docs into the field just right of the drop down menu for request type, and it will format it for you.

-If you're testing the endpoint with Postman, choose Form Data and select file for value type for your file field.
+If you're testing the endpoint with **Postman**, choose Form Data and select file for value type for your file field.